iceland south west skogafoss tiny figure istk

 Your next stop on this busy day is a visit to the black beaches of Reynishfjara where geology and geography students can marvel at the tall basalt columns formed after volcanic eruptions.

-Day 3
+Day

 Golden Circle tour

 Day three starts with a visit to beautiful Skogafoss – one of the most photographed waterfalls in Iceland.
-For your most energetic students there is a staircase to the right of the falls where you can watch the water rush over the Cliffside.
+For your most energetic students, there is a staircase to the right of the falls where you can watch the water rush over the Cliffside.

-You will then begin your Golden Circle Tour at Geysir, the area which gave geysers their name.
+You will then begin your Golden Circle Tour at Geysir, the area that gave geysers their name.
 The most reliable of the geysers here is Strokkur, which erupts every 6 minutes, so have your cameras ready.

-Day 4
+Day

 Sights of West Iceland including Krauma Geothermal Pools

-For your last full day in Iceland we’d recommend getting off the beaten track with a day in the West.
+For your last full day in Iceland, we’d recommend getting off the beaten track with a day in the West.

 Start off in the old fishing town of Borgarnes, the gateway to Snaefellsness.
 It is a majestic setting and it will be evident why many Icelandic sagas were set here.

 Journey to the geothermally active area of Deilartunguhver, Europe’s largest and most powerful hot spring.
-Enjoy the benefits of this activity in the most relaxing way possible, by soaking in the waters of Krauma baths (West Iceland’s answer to the Blue Lagoon) where you can also indulge in the sauna and hot tubs.
+Enjoy the benefits of this activity in the most relaxing way possible, by soaking in the waters of Krauma Baths (West Iceland’s answer to the Blue Lagoon) where you can also indulge in the sauna and hot tubs.

 Of course, a day in Iceland is not complete without seeing some beautiful waterfalls.
-One of our favourites is Hraunfossar where the ribbons of water cascade over the lava formations into the Hvita river.
+One of our favourites is Hraunfossar where the ribbons of water cascade over the lava formations into the Hvita River.

 Your journey through dramatic landscapes continues with a stop at Grabrok Crater.
-The crater rises 170m above the ground and from the footpath you will be able to gaze into what is left of the volcano
+The crater rises 170m above the ground and from the footpath, you will be able to gaze into what is left of the volcano

-Day 5
+Day

 Reykjavik or Reykjanes Peninsula, then home.